oils-for-unix/oils/doc/j8-notation.md

 - The J8 message `b'\yff'` represents a byte string.
 This string is **not** representable with JSON strings or `u''` strings.

-### YSH has 2 of the 3 styles

-A nice property of Oils is that the `u''` and `b''` strings are valid in YSH
-code:

-    echo u'hi \u{1f642}'

-    var myBytes = b'\yff\yfe'

-This is useful for correct code generation, and simplifies the language.

-But JSON-style strings aren't valid in YSH.
-The two usages of double quotes can't really be reconciled, because JSON looks like `"line\n"` and shell looks like `"x = ${myvar}"`.

 ### Assymmetry of Encoders and Decoders

 A few things to notice about J8 **encoders**: